Lu Andrade: 2002-04: Career with Rouge

 In 2003 the group released the second album, C'est La Vie, selling around 100,000 copies in the first week of release and around 1 million copies in total, bringing as singles "Brilha La Luna", "Um Anjo Veio Me Falar" and "Vem Cair na Zueira".
 On December 3 is released the second record of concerts of the group on DVD, titled A Festa dos Seus Sonhos.
-On February 11, 2004, after some time reflecting on the decision she would make, Andrade announced that she was leaving the group, claiming the lack of identification with the more dance-pop sound that the group was taking, as well as fatigue by the exhausting sequence of concerts, which was interfering in their family and loving relationship: "It was a peaceful negotiation, I want to rest, study music and find out what style I'm going to walk around until I return to the stage.
-At the time the press revealed that one of the reasons was also that the members received only R$ 500 per show of all the fee charged, valued at R$ 100 thousand, while the rest was for the managers.
-Along with the Rouge, it sold around 6 million copies among all the material.
-An album in Spanish language was being recorded to launch the group in the market of Latin America, but with the exit of Luciana, the project was canceled.
+On On February 11, 2004, Andrade announced her departure from the Rouge through press conference.
+The singer first cited that she was suffering from exhaustion and disillusionment.
+Rumours of a power struggle with Thó circulated in the press.
+She revealed, in an interview years later, that her departure was due to mobbing committed by managers and low pay.
+The other members said that her departure had a positive effect because this made them reevaluate their careers.
+An album in Spanish language was being recorded to realensed in the Latin America, but with the Andrade's deapture, the project was canceled.